|Midjourney Geisha. All the images in this post I 'created' with text prompts using Midjourney.|

 Skill with actual physical materials will leave some artists safe for the time being, but sooner or later there will be robots with paint brushes.

 What room is there for the human creative spark?

 Years ago I read about a computer program that came up with ideas for advertising posters by juxtaposing elements, such as making the dome of a stadium a basketball.

 I've greatly enjoyed playing with Midjourney.
 I am somewhat relieved it is limited, but I can see incredible potential, too.

-It will be a few years yet, but it would not surprise me if seismic changes occur soon enough for me to witness live and in person.
+It will be a few years (maybe a few decades) yet, but it would not surprise me if seismic changes occur soon enough for me to witness live and in person.